ruvosllc/secrets-handler/README.md

 #### path
 Type: `string`

-Specify a path to be used as a prefix for fetched parameters.
+Specify the path prefix of the parameters to fetch.

 #### awsConfig